Do you think you're depressed?

 I’ve been working with clients experiencing forms of depression for over 20 years.
 As a licensed psychotherapist and a certified alcohol and drug counselor, I’m qualified to help you figure out if the depression you’re experiencing is related to or caused by drug or alcohol use.
 Sometimes, when people stop or reduce their drinking or drug use, they find the depression miraculously disappears.
 Sometimes this is not the case and even when drugs and alcohol are removed, there is still an underlying depression.

 An estimated 7% of adults in the U.S. experience severe depression, also called Major Depressive Disorder.
 If you feel you’ve been depressed for years or if your depression is debilitating or causing you to feel suicidal, I suggest finding a therapist who specializes in cognitive behavioral therapy (CBT) or Dialectical Behavioral Therapy (DBT).
 These are not types of therapy I specialize in, but there are many therapists in Austin who do.
 Though you could likely get some degree of help from talking to any therapist, I strongly urge you to find someone with one of these areas of expertise and training if you are experiencing severe or debilitating depression.

-You may have some questions
+You may have some questions about depression counseling

 Do I have to take medication?